 Banga compounds consist of round huts constructed of mud walls and thatched roofs.
 Beds are made of mud and are raised so that a fire can burn under them during the cold weather.
 The compounds are kept in order, with firewood precisely stacked against the compound wall.
 Each compound has a gate house that is used to receive guests, to store grain, and to keep livestock during the night.

-The Banga are very superstitious people.
-For example, when a woman is pregnant, she must not eat certain foods, enter water for fear of evil spirits, or leave her hut at midday.
+When a woman is pregnant, the Banga believe she must not eat certain foods, enter water for fear of evil spirits, or leave her hut at midday.
 After the child is born, neither parent may carry it.
 Rather, a young nurse will only hold the baby toward the mother when the child needs to be fed.
 By age seven, children begin to work.
 Boys are given small hoes and later, weapons to take hunting with their fathers.
 Young girls help their mothers with household duties and tend to the young children.
 Later, they are taught the chief art of pottery making.